 This refreshing watermelon and jicama salsa has a spicy kick!
-It also looks super pretty with the combination of colors which match the Mexican flag.
+A pretty low carb recipe with a combination of colors that match the Mexican flag!

 The following post contains affiliate links, which means that at no extra cost to you I can make a tiny bit of money to help support this blog.
 Thank you!

-I finely chopped a green onion then deseeded and chopped a poblano pepper and added both to the salsa.
+Remove the peel from the jicama and then cut it into small dice.
+Finely chop a green onion, then deseed and chop a poblano pepper.
 Poblanos are relatively mild but I love their color and flavor.
 You could use regular green bell peppers instead but personally I'm not a fan of the taste!

 I also added one of my homegrown jalapeno peppers – but removed the seeds first as those things are HOT!
-I finely chopped it with copious amounts of hand-washing afterwards!
+If using, slice it up and add it to the mix.

 - 1 tsp lime juice

-- Finely dice and chop the jicama, onion, poblano and jalapeno (if using) and place in a bowl.
+- Finely chop or slice the jicama, green onion, poblano and jalapeno (if using) and place in a bowl.